Configure Repositories in the Dashboard

 • Choose a Risk Level returned by the Policy when it has Findings.
 Options are Info, Risky and Fail.
 This can be used to search across Pull Requests or to trigger Notifications.

-1. Configure the Core Code Policies
+1. Configure the Code Security Agents

 • Enable Silent Mode to prevent display of a Check in GitHub.
 Results will still be available in the DryRun Security Dashboard, but will not show as a GitHub Check.